Skip to main content Accessibility

 What’s Next

-Holocaust deniers and revisionists mask antisemitism and racism under the guise of free speech and asking questions.
-Major revisionist organizations like the Committee for Open Debate on the Holocaust are producing online content, books and other publications to push the message that the current understanding of the Shoah has been drastically overblown because of Jewish control of media and academics.
-Recent publications like Unmasking Anne Frank or The Steep Climb: Essays on the Jewish Question have been produced by noted antisemitic hate group and publisher Clemens and Blair were recently pulled from sale on Amazon.
-These books emphasize the current trend among revisionists and deniers to cast themselves as academics and truth seekers rather than hatemongers and antisemites.
+Holocaust deniers and revisionists mask antisemitism and racism under the guise of free speech and “asking questions.”
+Major revisionist organizations including the Committee for Open Debate on the Holocaust are producing online content, books and other publications to push the message that the current understanding of the Shoah has been drastically overblown because of Jewish control of media and academics.
+Recent publications such as Riddles of the Jew’s Success and Sin Against the Blood, produced by Clemens and Blair, an antisemitic hate group and publisher, underscore deniers’ attempts to portray themselves as scholars and truth seekers rather than purveyors of hate and antisemitism.
+Moreover, Committee for the Open Debate of the Holocaust (CODOH), an organization known for Holocaust revisionism and denial, has unveiled a free online encyclopedia that lacks credible evidence and distorts historical facts by deploying half-truths and baseless speculative inquiries, while Castle Hill, the group’s publishing arm, continues to sell antisemitic books masquerading as academic inquiry.

 Background

-Carto’s contemporary, German-born Ernst Zundel, still remains a seminal figure in Holocaust denial despite his death in 2017.
+Carto’s contemporary, German-born Ernst Zündel, remains a seminal figure in Holocaust denial even after his death in 2017.
 In 1977 he founded the now-defunct Samisdat Publishers in Toronto to print texts promoting Nazism and Holocaust denial.
-Most notably, Zundel sponsored and published the Leuchter Report, a biased study of the chemical contents of gas chamber walls in Auschwitz, as part of his defense for spreading Holocaust denial material in Canada.
-Author and self-described historian David Irving, himself a figurehead within the denial scene, testified on Zundel’s behalf.
+Most notably, Zundel sponsored and published the Leuchter Report, a biased study of the chemical contents of gas chamber walls in Auschwitz, as part of his defense for spreading Holocaust-denial material in Canada.
+Author and self-described historian David Irving, himself a figurehead within the denial scene, testified on Zündel behalf.
 Irving’s writings devolved into open denialism in the 1980s with claims that Hitler was unaware of the systematic extermination of European Jewish people.
-His defense of Zundel’s views and the Leuchter Report further confirmed his antisemitic beliefs.
+His defense of Zündel’s views and the Leuchter Report further confirmed his antisemitic beliefs.
 Irving has been banned from entering Austria, Australia, Canada, Germany, Italy, New Zealand, South Africa and most recently Lithuania.

-By 2022, with the incorporation of Castle Hill publications — the online bookshop for CODOH— it is clear that CODOH will remain a publishing force for antisemitism and Holocaust denial.
-With Smith’s death in 2016, revisionist Michael Santomauro has risen to be a prominent member of CODOH, is CEO of Castle Hill Publications, and is a primary contact for another of its publishing affiliates, Clemens and Blair.
+By 2022, with the incorporation of Castle Hill Publishers – CODOH’s online bookshop – CODOH will remain a publishing force for antisemitism and Holocaust denial.
+With Smith’s death in 2016, revisionist Michael Santomauro has risen to be a prominent member of CODOH.
+Santomauro is CEO of Castle Hill Publications and is a primary contact for another of its publishing affiliates, Clemens and Blair.

 Despite many influential Holocaust deniers aging out of relevance, the tenets of denial have become embedded in other segments of the movement.
 Examples of denying the Holocaust abound in neo-Nazi circles.
 On the Daily Stormer website, founder and editor Andrew Anglin has described the Holocaust as a “ridiculous fake shower room bug-spray death chamber hoax” that forms “the core of [Jewish people’s] identity.”
 His vitriolic antisemitism alleges that white people are being duped into complacency under a Zionist-controlled government.